schnecki/easy-logger/README.md

 # Easy Logging for Haskell

 Easy-logger can be used to easily create logs, without handling any Monad.
 Just log as you go.
-The package provides logging for code that lives in the `IO` Monad, as well as for pure code.
+The package provides logging for code that lives in the `IO` Monad, implements `MonadIO m`, as well as for pure code.

 ## Usage